malobukov/cryptolocker/README.md

 Best practice is to use a cryptographic library instead of rolling your own crypto, but that would bring in a large external dependency.

+## Site-Specific Password Generation

+The companion program password4 creates password for a given site by encrypting FNV-1a hash of site identifier with Speck128/256 on the key passed via environmental variable CRYPTOLOCKER_PASSWORD.
+Example usage:

+    password4 john.doe@example.com

+FNV-1a is not cryptographically strong but it does not have to be because potential attacker cannot choose the input.
+We just want to use all of the input and spread it across 128 bits to avoid collisions (same output for different site identifiers).

+Passwords are trimmed to 16 base-58 characters separated by dashes in 4 group of 4, for a total of 19 characters.
+This should fulfill password length and complexity requirements of most web sites (uppercase, lowercase, special character, etc.)

 ## References

 Byte order and test vectors as in Speck implementation guide https://nsacyber.github.io/simon-speck/implementations/ImplementationGuide1.1.pdf